thefonso/SOLID/solid_ISP.md

 ##The Solution:

-We must create something that segregates "SomeProgram" from the Rectangle and Square shape Classes.
+We must create something that segregates "SomeProgram(P)" from the Rectangle(R) and Square(S) shape Classes.
 We can create an interface that stands between our client "SomeProgram" and our shapes "Square" and "Rectangle".

 So the first thing we do is isolate Square and Rectangle from one another just for simplicity sake.